cfilipemendes/logmytravel.core/README.md

-# LogMyTravel - Those photos completely forggoten in your old desktop folder will no more increment!
+# LogMyTravel - Those photos completely forgotten in your old desktop folder will no more increment!
-> A social network focused on traveling and store each persons destinations, comments and ratings
+> A social network focused on traveling and store each person's destinations, comments, and ratings

 // README is currently WIP